 The first is to limit how much time you spend worrying about this girl.
-Next time you start ruminating, I want you to turn your phone on, set a timer for two minutes, and allow yourself to feel and think anything that comes to your mind.
+Next time you start ruminating, I want you to turn your phone on, set a timer for two minutes, and allow yourself to feel and think about anything that comes to your mind.
 But when that timer goes off, I need you to do something that distracts your mind.
 Maybe that’s going for a walk, calling a friend, reading a book, or playing with your dog.
 Do whatever you need to make sure your obsessive thoughts stay within those two minutes.

 Another great tool is journaling about everything that’s eating you up.
-If you go to dinner with your boyfriend’s mom and and she spends twenty minutes talking about this girl, and it upsets you, write it all down later when you get home.
-Sometimes just putting those thoughts down onto a piece of paper gives them less power.
+If you go to dinner with your boyfriend’s mom and she spends twenty minutes talking about this girl, and it upsets you, write it all down later when you get home.
+Sometimes just putting those thoughts down on a piece of paper gives them less power.

 Lastly, have another conversation with your boyfriend.
 Let him know that you’re struggling to be okay with this situation.
 Explain when it’s difficult for you and how you feel.
 Maybe there’s a solution you can both come up with together that makes you feel more at ease.
 Perhaps that’s a simple hand-squeeze whenever her name is mentioned.

 Jealousy and obsessive thoughts are powerful, and you might feel that it's unfair you have to experience them.
 But just know that with a little intention, acceptance of your feelings, and dialogue, you can lessen the grip they have over you.